Deltares/D-EcoImpact/docs/manual/input.md

 ```

 ```
-#EXAMPLE  : Reading and writing a example model of the Volkerak-Zoommeer
+#EXAMPLE  : Reading and writing an example model of the Volkerak-Zoommeer
 version: 0.1.5

 # Mapping: mesh2d_sa1              : Salinity (PSU)